HexadecimalNibble/docs/docs/roadrunner/trajectories/trajectorybuilderreference.md

 :::warning Notice
 This page only covers functions for the TrajectoryBuilder.
 TrajectoryActionBuilder includes these functions along with other ones for turning and other actions.
+TODO: SHOULD WE MAKE A PAGE FOR THIS?
 :::

 ```java